qteatime/kate/docs/source/dev/manual/model/cartridges.rst

 * ``html``: The starting web page that should be loaded and sandboxed by Kate.

-* ``bridges``: Which code needs to be injected in the cartridge process to emulate web APIs that the cartridge uses, using the Kate APIs.
+* ``bridges``: Which code needs to be injected in the cartridge process to emulate web APIs that the cartridge uses, using the Kate Runtime APIs.